R-Rayburn/FlaskRestAPIs/README.md

 ### Q: What is Heroku?
 A: Web service that can run code and allow others access to it.
-   It can host many different things.
+   It can host many things.

 Heroku uses *Dynos*.